DmitryMyadzelets/watchdog-callback/README.md

     socket.emit('any-event', wdc(callback));
 ```

-The default timeout is 5000 seconds.
-You can changed it:
+The default timeout is 5000 milliseconds.
+You can change it:

 ```javascript
     socket.emit('any-event', wdc(1000, callback)); // 1 second timeout